hungryhairwax/hugo-creative-portfolio-theme/exampleSite/content/about/_index.md

 P.S.

 Imagine one day, one of your followers wants to eat out.
-They think "where should I go?" & immediately your brand pops into their mind!
+They think "where should eat?" & immediately your brand pops into their mind!
 Why?
 It might be because they've been blasted by your high-quality-educational content every day for the past month.